Skip to main content

 Phenomena such as erosion, loss of organic carbon, increased salt content, compacting, acidification and chemical pollution are the major causes of current soil degradation.
 Moreover, the FAO distinguishes between two types of soil pollution:

-Consequences of soil pollution
+Consequences of soil contamination

 Damage to health

-Poorer harvests
+Poorer crops

 Climate change